 Who makes the Assessment on the impact of Activities of Daily Living and How?

-In workers’ compensation, the evaluating physician, either the Agreed Medical Examiner, Qualified Medical Evaluator, or Treating Physician, that make the assessment on Activities of Daily Living.
+In California Workers’ Compensation Law, the evaluating physician, either the Agreed Medical Examiner, Qualified Medical Evaluator, or Treating Physician, will make the assessment of the impact of activities of daily living.

-In many Qualified Medical Evaluations and Agreed Medical Evaluations, the evaluating doctors will either directly ask the injured worker or provide them written questionnaires to make such an assessment.
+In many Qualified Medical Evaluations and Agreed Medical Evaluations, the evaluating doctors will either directly ask the injured worker about their ADLs or provide the Injured Worker a written questionnaire to make such an assessment.
 Per the AMA Guides, “[t]he examiner must assess not simply the number of activities that are restricted but the overall degree of restriction or combination of restrictions.

 For example, a person who is able to cook and clean might be considered to have marked restriction of daily activities if he or she were too fearful to leave home to shop or go to the physician’s office.”
 AMA Guides to the Evaluation of Permanent Impairment, 5th Edition, Page 361.